paperbag-zz/nexmo-developer/_api/developer/pricing.md

 #### Response

-The following shows example Responses in JSON or XML:
+The following shows example responses in JSON or XML:

 ```tabbed_examples
 tabs: